Back to museums

 Galleria Colonna

-The Galleria Colonna is one of Rome's best-kept secrets, partly because it is only open two mornings a week.
-It is still the private residence of the Colonna family, who have lived here for over twenty generations — since the 13th century — and the gallery they built in the late 1600s is a 70-metre-long barrel of Baroque extravagance.
-Gilded mirrors, crystal chandeliers, polychrome marble, and a ceiling frescoed with the Battle of Lepanto (the family's proudest moment, when Marcantonio Colonna commanded the papal fleet) create an effect that is somewhere between a museum and a stage set.
-The art collection is serious: Bronzino, Tintoretto, Guercino, Guido Reni, Salvator Rosa, Vanvitelli, and others line the walls.
-A cannonball lodged in the gallery's marble staircase since the 1849 siege of Rome has been left in place as a conversation piece.
-The Princess Isabelle apartments (available on the full route) feel like walking into someone's exceptionally grand living room, which is essentially what they are.
-What makes it special is the combination of outstanding art, over-the-top Baroque architecture, and the feeling that you are a guest in a private home rather than a visitor to a museum.
-The Saturday morning English tour at noon is an excellent way to experience it.
+The Galleria Colonna is one of Rome's best-kept secrets, partly because it opens to the public only on Saturday mornings.
+It is still the private home of the Colonna family, who have lived here for over twenty generations, and the gallery they built in the late 1600s is a 76-metre barrel of Baroque extravagance.
+Gilded mirrors, crystal chandeliers, polychrome marble, and a ceiling frescoed with the Battle of Lepanto (the family's proudest moment, when Marcantonio II Colonna commanded the papal fleet) create an effect somewhere between a museum and a stage set.
+The art is serious: Bronzino, Tintoretto, Guercino, Guido Reni, Salvator Rosa, Vanvitelli and others line the walls, and a cannonball lodged in the marble staircase during the 1849 siege of Rome has been left in place.
+The ground-floor Princess Isabelle apartments, on the full route, feel like stepping into someone's exceptionally grand living room, which is essentially what they are.
+What makes it special is the mix of outstanding painting, over-the-top Baroque architecture, and the sense that you are a guest in a private residence rather than a visitor to a museum.

 Plan Your Visit